Savo Štrbac

 Savo Štrbac (Саво Штрбац; born 1949) is a Croatian Serb lawyer and author.
-He is best-known for being the director of the Serbian NGO "Veritas" with stated aim to document the history of the unrecognized quasi-state of Republic of Serbian Krajina and locate missing victims of the Croatian War of Independence.
+He is best-known for reporting on Serbian missing victims of the Croatian War of Independence.

 Early life and education

 Štrbac was born in Raštević, near Benkovac, PR Croatia, which was part of Yugoslavia at the time.
 He earned a degree in law from the University of Zagreb.

 Career

 From 1977 to 1990, he worked as a judge of the Municipal Court in Benkovac and of the District Court in Zadar.
-During the Breakup of Yugoslavia, he was involved in the work of the RSK Commission for Prisoner Exchanges, at first as a Commission member and from 1993 as its chairman.
+During the Breakup of Yugoslavia, he was involved in the work of the Republic of Serbian Krajina (RSK) Commission for Prisoner Exchanges, at first as a Commission member and from 1993 as its chairman.
 The same year, he also became Secretary of the RSK.

-Since 1994, he worked with the now-former chief prosecutor at the ICTY, Carla del Ponte, in preparing indictments against Croatian generals in the Trial of Gotovina et al. After the convictions of Ante Gotovina and Mlden Markač were reversed, he stated that "Croats gave huge money for generals' freedom".
+Since 1994, he worked with the now-former chief prosecutor at the ICTY, Carla del Ponte, in preparing indictments against Croatian generals in the Trial of Gotovina et al.

+In 1995, Serbian newspaper reports in Večernje novosti described Štrbac as Secretary to the Government, meeting with UNPROFOR officials on August 4th during Operation Storm, together with Colonel Kosta Novaković and other representatives of the RSK.
+In September news reports, he was described as the head of Veritas in the reporting on Croatian war crimes.

+Štrbac has been the head of the Serbian NGO "Veritas" since.

+In 2012, Štrbac was part of Serbia's legal team before the ICJ in the Croatia–Serbia genocide case.

+He contributed to the movie "15 Minutes – Massacre in Dvor" about a 1995 massacre of 10 disabled Serbian civilians, released in 2015 at the Sarajevo Film Festival.
+The movie was based on statements by Štrbac and Mile Novaković, which led to public criticism in Croatia as well as threats to the production team.